Content warnings – mentions of sexual abuse, sex, addiction and mental illness

 ‘Ice’ (1967) by Anna Kavan is a fever dream of a novel that seems to defy genre and categorisation.
 In some ways a post-nuclear dystopian tale, in others a brutal critique of patriarchal power; this slim volume of surrealism left me pondering over what I had just read for days.
 Kavan herself was a complex individual with a personal life blighted by tragedy and a heroine addiction that would eventually result in her death.
 Her disjointed psyche practically bleeds through the pages of this novel.

-In many ways, Kavan exploits the ‘damsel-in-distress’ trope often employed in modern science-fiction novels to highlight the absurdity of an idea that is so obviously catered to satisfy the male ego.
-Both men believe they are protective figures and yet they are the only real sources of danger to her.
-The few times in which the girl is shown to truly thrive is when no man is attempting to assert his dominance over her, but predictably, this independence and confidence is perceived as lacking purity.
+Kavan exploits the ‘damsel-in-distress’ trope often employed in modern science-fiction novels to highlight the absurdity of an idea that is so obviously catered to satisfy the male ego.
+Both men believe they are protective figures and yet they are the only real sources of danger to the girl.
+The few times in which she is shown to truly thrive is when no man is attempting to assert his dominance over her, but predictably, this independence and confidence is perceived as lacking purity.

 Kavan’s critique of patriarchal power is subtle, especially considering the novel is written from the perspective of an abusive male predator who believes his actions are justified by the fact he is ‘in love’ with a woman.
 It is often a difficult read and is unlikely to lift your spirits, but it strikes me as a truly important text in which the mistreatment of women is shown elegantly through the behaviour of men who perceive themselves as saviours.

 Originally written for Girl Up Norwich’s Blog